linode/docs/docs/uptime/monitoring/top-htop-iotop.md

 	htop

-The `htop` screen runs much the same as `top`, but with scroll and mouse support, and a variety of menus that allows for more intuitive use.
-When a process is highlighted you are also able to act on that process, such as pressing `k` (kill).
-To learn more regarding `htop` commands press `h` to open it's help menu.
+The `htop` screen runs similar to `top`, but with scroll and mouse support, and a variety of menus that allow for more intuitive use.
+When a process is highlighted you can act on that process, such as pressing `k` (kill).
+To learn more regarding `htop` commands, press `h` to open its help menu.

 ###iotop